 - Place the cursor in the rich-text editor where you want the link, and drag the desired file (PDF, Word and so on) from a Media folder into the location.
 The filename becomes the link name (which you can edit, if needed).

-You can create a link to any type of document format, but when a website visitor clicks the link, the behavior depends on the file format and the settings of the visitor's computer.
+You can create a link to any type of document, but the behavior when a website visitor clicks the link depends on the file format and the settings of the visitor's computer.

-- Select the text in the rich-text editor where you want to place the anchor.
+- Place the cursor in the text in the rich-text editor where you want to place the anchor.

-- Click Insert/edit anchorand enter a name for the anchor.
-Avoid using special characters or spaces.
+- Click Insert/edit anchor and enter a name for the anchor.
+Do not use special characters or spaces.

-- Select the text in the rich-text editor where you want to link to the anchor.
+- Select the text in the rich-text editor where you want the link to the anchor.